-Competence Element Level Achieved (tick) Notes 1 2 3 4 A. Use a combination of general and specialist engineering knowledge A1.
-Maintain and extend a sound theoretical approach in enabling the introduction and exploitation of new and advancing technology and understanding to optimise the application of existing and emerging engineering technology A2.
-Engage in the creative and innovative development of engineering technology and continuous improvement systems B. Apply appropriate B1.
-Identify potential projects and opportunities theoretical and practical methods to the analysis and solution of engineering problems B2.
-Conduct appropriate research and undertake design and development of engineering solutions B3.
-Manage implementation of design solutions and evaluate their effectiveness C. Provide technical and C1.
-Plan for effective project implementation commercial leadership C2.
-Plan, budget, organise, direct and control tasks, people and resources C3.
-Lead teams and develop staff to meet changing technical and managerial needs C4.
-Bring about continuous improvement through quality management D. Demonstrate effective interpersonal skills D1.
+Competence Element Level Achieved (tick) Notes 1 2 3 4 A. Use a combination of general and specialist engineering knowledge and understanding to optimise the application of existing and emerging engineering technology A1.
+Have maintained and extended a sound theoretical approach to enable them to develop their particular role A2.
+Are developing technological solutions to unusual or challenging problems, using their knowledge and understanding and/or dealing with complex technocal issues or situations with significant levels of risk B. Apply appropriate theoretical and practical methods to the analysis and solution of engineering problems B1.
+Take an active role in identification and definition of project requirements, problems and opportunities B2.
+Can identify the appropriate investigations and research needed to undertake the design, development and analysis required to complete an engineering task and conduct these activities effectively B3.
+Can implement engineering tasks and evaluate the effectiveness of engineering solutions C. Provide technical and commercial leadership C1.
+Plan the work and resources needed to enable effective implementation of a significant engineering task or project C2.
+Manage (organise, direct and control), programme or schedule, budget and resource elements of a significant engineering task or project C3.
+Lead teams or technical specialisms and assist others to meet changing technical and managerial needs C4.
+Bring about continuous quality improvement and promote best practice D. Demonstrate effective interpersonal skills D1.
 Communicate in English with others at all levels D2.
-Present and discuss proposals D3.
-Demonstrate personal and social skills E. Demonstrate a E1.
-Comply with relevant codes of conduct personal commitment to professional standards, recognising obligations to society, the profession and the environment E2.
-Manage and apply safe systems of work E3.
-Undertake engineering activities in a way that contributes to sustainable development E4.
+Clearly present and discuss proposals, justifications and conclusions D3.
+Demonstrate personal and social skills and awareness of diversity and inclusion issues E. Demonstrate a personal E1.
+Understand and comply with relevant codes of conduct commitment to professional standards, recognising obligations to society, the profession and the environment E2.
+Understand the safety implications of their role and manage, apply and improve safe systems of work E3.
+Understand the principles of sustainable development and apply them in their work E4.
 Carry out and record CPD necessary to maintain and enhance competence in own area of practice E5.
-Exercise responsibilities in an ethical manner
+Understand the ethical issues that may arise in their role and carry out their responsibilities in an ethical manner

-Appendix F (3): Competence Level Definitions to be used in the ATOC Railway Engineering Graduate Scheme
+Appendix F (3): Competence Level Definitions to be used in the RDG Railway Engineering Graduate Scheme

-Level Summary Definition 1 Awareness Performs the activity with significant supervision and guidance.
+Level Summary Definition 1 Aware Performs the activity with significant supervision and guidance.
 Performs basic routine and predictable tasks.
 Little or no individual initiative.
 This level of competence would not be sufficient for the candidate to progress an application for Professional Registration.
-Summary:- Only basic ability 2 Minimum Performs the activity in a range of contexts.
+Summary:- Basic ability 2 Familiar Performs the activity in a range of contexts.
 Competent but requires guidance.
 Supervision and guidance required, particularly in more complex circumstances.
 Some individual responsibility or autonomy.
 This is the minimum level of competence for a candidate seeking Professional Registration.
 It should be supplemented by higher levels of competence in the areas most relevant to the field of engineering in which the candidate is employed.
-Summary:- Competent but needs guidance from a superior 3 Normal Fully competent in the activity identified.
+Summary:- Competent but needs guidance from a superior 3 Skilled Fully competent in the activity identified.
 No guidance required.
 Performs the activity in some complex and non-routine contexts.
 Significant responsibility and autonomy.
 Can oversee the work of others.
 This is the normal level of competence required by candidates seeking Professional Registration.
 Summary:- Fully Competent in the specified area 4 High Performs the activity in a wide range of complex and non-routine contexts.
 Wide impact on the business.
 Substantial personal autonomy.
 Able to develop other staff in the activity.
 This indicates a high level of competence and suitability for election to Fellowship of the Institution.
 Summary:- Exceptional performance in the specified area

-Appendix G: IMechE e-MPDS Guidance
+Appendix G: IMechE MPDS Guidance